Core Power vs Muscle Milk: Nutrition, Cost, & Taste Compared

 The nutrition info below is for their 11.5 oz. container that you see in my pics, since that’s what I bought for this review article.

-Their other Performance recipe comes in a 14 oz. bottle and has a different nutritional profile.
+Their other Performance recipe comes in a 14 oz. bottle and has a slightly different nutritional profile.

 Macronutrient comparison: Core Power vs. Muscle Milk